FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/agency-authorization-path.md

 risk associated with the use of the system, they provide an [ATO letter signed by the federal agency AO](https://www.fedramp.gov/resources/templates/FedRAMP-ATO-Letter-Template.docx).

 After the agency AO issues the ATO letter, FedRAMP performs a cursory review of the authorization package to determine suitability for government-wide reuse and makes a FedRAMP authorization decision.
-The scope of FedRAMP’s review includes:
+The scope of FedRAMP's review includes:

 - A quality review to ensure the authorization package is complete and required deliverables were developed in accordance with FedRAMP guidance.
 - A risk review to ensure that all security deficiencies and weaknesses are correctly enumerated across package deliverables.

 Once the Agency ATO letter is received by FedRAMP, the following steps are performed to get to a FedRAMP Authorized designation:

-1. CSP and 3PAO upload current versions of package deliverables, including all assessment artifacts to a secure repository: FedRAMP’s secure repository for Low and Moderate baseline packages.
-CSP’s repository for High baseline packages.
+1. CSP and 3PAO upload current versions of package deliverables, including all assessment artifacts to a secure repository: FedRAMP's secure repository for Low and Moderate baseline packages.
+CSP's repository for High baseline packages.

 2. CSP completes and submits [FedRAMP Initial Authorization Package Checklist](https://www.fedramp.gov/resources/templates/FedRAMP-Initial-Authorization-Package-Checklist.xlsx) to [intake@fedramp.gov](mailto:info@fedramp.gov).

 3. FedRAMP verifies that all package deliverables are uploaded.

-4. The package is placed in the FedRAMP review team’s queue.
+4. The package is placed in the FedRAMP review team's queue.
 Packages are reviewed in the order they are received.

 5. The FedRAMP review team performs a cursory review of the package.
 The review team reaches out to stakeholders with areas that require clarification or technical security gaps that may require remediation prior to authorization.
 This is typically done via email, but may require a meeting.
 Once requests for clarification and/or gaps have been addressed, the review team submits a final review report and authorization recommendation to FedRAMP leadership for approval.
-Once approved, the FedRAMP Marketplace designation is changed to “FedRAMP Authorized.”
+Once approved, the FedRAMP Marketplace designation is changed to "FedRAMP Authorized."
 A copy of the final review report is provided to all stakeholders and typically includes post-authorization actions that must be addressed by the CSP and/or 3PAO, and then reviewed by the partner agency.

 Once a CSO receives a FedRAMP Authorized designation, the FedRAMP Marketplace will be updated to reflect the designation.
-FedRAMP will make the CSO security package available, upon request and validation of the requestor, to the entire federal government for the purpose of issuing subsequent ATOs for the use of the service based on their own reviews of the CSO’s security documentation.
+FedRAMP will make the CSO security package available, upon request and validation of the requestor, to the entire federal government for the purpose of issuing subsequent ATOs for the use of the service based on their own reviews of the CSO's security documentation.
 Due to the sensitivity of the materials, this information is highly controlled through the use of the
 [FedRAMP Package Access Request Form](https://www.fedramp.gov/resources/documents/Agency_Package_Request_Form.pdf) that must be routed through appropriate signatures within the federal government.
-Each form requires FedRAMP’s approval to review the documents.
+Each form requires FedRAMP's approval to review the documents.

 !!! info "Agency Authorization to Operate"
     Once a cloud service has achieved a FedRAMP Authorized designation, each subsequent federal agency customer must still provide their own ATO for the use of the service.
-Federal agencies have an easy path to this view of FedRAMP’s reuse model; once the authorization is complete, any federal agency may review the security package, determine acceptability of risks associated with using the service, and issue their own ATO.
+Federal agencies have an easy path to this view of FedRAMP's reuse model; once the authorization is complete, any federal agency may review the security package, determine acceptability of risks associated with using the service, and issue their own ATO.
 If any federal agency customers are confused about this process, FedRAMP can support calls to discuss it.
 All signed agency ATO letters must be sent to FedRAMP.
-FedRAMP’s [Quick Guide for Reusing Authorizations for Cloud Products](https://www.fedramp.gov/resources/documents/Reusing_Authorizations_for_Cloud_Products_Quick_Guide.pdf) outlines the step-by-step process for agencies to issue their own ATOs for FedRAMP Authorized CSOs.
+FedRAMP's [Quick Guide for Reusing Authorizations for Cloud Products](https://www.fedramp.gov/resources/documents/Reusing_Authorizations_for_Cloud_Products_Quick_Guide.pdf) outlines the step-by-step process for agencies to issue their own ATOs for FedRAMP Authorized CSOs.

 ## Phase 3: Continuous Monitoring

 Throughout the authorization phase, CSPs are required to maintain the CSO, which includes performing ConMon activities.
-The CSP’s ability to demonstrate a mature ConMon process is one of the areas evaluated during the 3PAO’s assessment and during the federal agency and FedRAMP’s review of an authorization package.
+The CSP's ability to demonstrate a mature ConMon process is one of the areas evaluated during the 3PAO's assessment and during the federal agency and FedRAMP's review of an authorization package.
 Failure to demonstrate a mature ConMon process will prevent or delay a FedRAMP Authorized designation.